 Some degree of rejection is normal and expected.
 To treat rejection, your medication may be adjusted or you may receive an IV treatment.
 Rejection is very treatable if detected early.

 After clearance by your doctor, we encourage you to return to work.
 A licensed independent social worker specially trained in transplant will assist you in adjusting to lifestyle changes brought on by your disease and its treatment.
-And a registered dietitian will individualize your nutritional care and teach you about your dietary needs.
+A registered dietitian will individualize your nutritional care and teach you about your dietary needs.

-You will be followed and evaluated annually by our transplant team; your transplant coordinator will be an important part of your recovery.
+You will be followed and evaluated annually by our transplant team.
+Your transplant coordinator will be an important part of your recovery.

 Infectious Disease Physician